 - 10.1.
-No student will be given medicine which has not been prescribed by a doctor and covered by a parental consent sheet that has been signed and dated. - 10.2.
-The academy will administer some over the counter medicines without a prescription only with signed consent from the parents and agreed by the academy.
+No student will be given prescribed medicine without a named prescription from a suitably qualified healthcare professional_and parental consent evidenced by a consent form that has been signed and dated. - 10.2.
+Only where necessary and appropriate the academy will administer some over the counter medicines without a prescription only with signed consent from the parents and agreed by the academy.
 These include antihistamines and paracetamol.
-No child under the age of 16 will be given aspirin unless this has been prescribed by a doctor. - 10.3.
+No student under the age of 16 will be given medicine containing aspirin unless this has been prescribed by a doctor. - 10.3.
 The prescribed medications must be in their original container as dispensed by the chemist and will only be given if the parent / carer has given written consent for this to happen.
-This consent should include: - 10.3.1.
-Name of medication. - 10.3.2.
-Size and frequency of dosage. - 10.3.3.
-Method of administration. - 10.3.4.
-Any other treatment required. - 10.3.5.
-Any side effects. - 10.4.
-In the case of doubt about the permission in 10.1 and/or 10.2 the medication should not given before advice from the parent or suitable medical practioner has been obtained. - 10.5.
-Before administering medication the member of staff should check; - the child's identity - that there is written consent from a parent/carer - that the medication name and strength and dose instructions match the details on the consent form - that the name on the medication label is that of the child being given the medication - that the medication to be given is in date
+This consent should include: 10.2.1 Name of medication

+10.3.1.
+Name of medication.